Overview of California Back Taxes Resolutions (FTB)

 Overview of Options for Those With Back Income Taxes

-Taxpayers who owe delinquent income taxes to the State of California and cannot pay in full have four main options available to reach a reasonable resolution.
+You can pay California taxes online, through the mail, or over the phone -- get instructions on how to pay CA taxes.
+Taxpayers who owe delinquent income taxes to the State of California and cannot pay in full have several options available.
 These are:

 - Installment Agreement (Payment Plan),